 Written by Claire Routley.
 Claire is Head of Gifts in Will Consultancy at Legacy Voice.
-She loves everything legacy giving, and will be speaking at Legacy Fundraising Virtual Conference on 28th April.
+She loves everything legacy giving.

-As many people reading this blog will already know, the value of legacy giving is predicted to increase dramatically over the next few decades, with legacy income set to more than double in real terms by 2050.
+As many people reading this blog will already know, the value of legacy giving is predicted to increase dramatically over the next few decades, with legacy income set to increase by 35% over the next 10 years (Legacy Foresight).

 However, whilst 40% of people say they would be happy to leave a small percentage of their estate to

 charity, only 6% of people actually do, suggesting that, if we can engage supporters more effectively, there’s potential to grow the market even beyond these predictions.

 What do we need to consider to encourage legacy giving over the next few years?